rsonger/software-engineering-lab/_posts/2022-06-21-parametric_geometry.md

 toc_sticky: false
 ---

-*This post adds more tools to our geometry toolset with the introduction of polygons, a  parametric geometry base class, and extensions for polygons, planes, ellipsoids, and cylindrical geometries.*
+*This post adds more tools to our geometry toolset with the introduction of a polygon geometry class and a  parametric geometry base class.
+Extensions then add the capabilities to create various planes, ellipsoids, and cylindrical geometries.*

 As we build 3D scenes, we will need to use a variety of different shapes and geometries.
 Up to now, we have created classes for rectangles and boxes in addition to extending the generic `Geometry` class to create custom shapes.
 However, there are numerous other shapes that would be helpful for building objects in a 3D scene, such as polygons, spheres, ellipsoids, cylinders, cones, prisms, and pyramids.
-This lesson introduces a `PolygonGeometry` class that can render shapes with any number of sides of equal lengths.
-Then, we create a `ParametricGeometry` class which can render 3D surfaces in segments calculated from a given function.
+This lesson introduces a `PolygonGeometry` class that can render 2D shapes with any number of sides of equal lengths.
+Then, we create a `ParametricGeometry` class which allows us to define a function for rendering 3D surfaces in segments.
 The `ParametricGeometry` class provides a good foundation for creating ellipsoids, spheres, cylinders, prisms, pyraminds, and cones.
-We extend the `ParametricGeometry` class for each new type of geometry based on the function that calculates the points of its surface.
+Finally, we extend the `ParametricGeometry` class for each new type of geometry based on the function that calculates vertices along its surface.

 # Polygons